 Dr. Subra Suresh graduated from high school at 15, was nominated by President Barack Obama and unanimously confirmed by the U.S. Senate as the director of the NSF (National Science Foundation) in September 2010 and Carnegie Mellon's ninth president.
 A distinguished engineer and scientist, Suresh is the first and only university president to be elected to all three National Academies — the National Academy of Medicine (2013), the National Academy of Sciences (2012) and the National Academy of Engineering (2002).
-We look forward to his upcoming TED talk.

 Steven Chase went from being an Electrical Engineering Masters student at UC Berkley to joining the PhD Biomedical Engineering program at John Hopkins.
 He has since been the recipient of the Wimmer Faculty Fellowship for teaching, the Dean’s Early Career Fellowship, and the National Science Foundation (NSF) Faculty Early Career Development (CAREER) Award.
 Read on to hear about a pivotal moment in his life.